 After building our first Bubble Bottle my son announced that he wanted to try it with Tonic Water instead of plain water to see if we could make a Glow Lava Lamp.
 Always ready to take things up a notch we decided to go for it.
 And it worked!

 In fact, it resulted in some really cool and unexpected results.
 The food colouring sat in a layer between the oil and tonic water, only mixing once we added the antacid.

 We then tried adding two different colours.
 With water as the base the colours started diffusing and blending right away.
 But with the tonic water the beads of colours once again sat on top of the tonic water.
 When we added the antacid the food colouring started diffusing but not before creating beads of colour in both colours before they slowly blended together to create our new colour.

-~ Diffusion as the food dye mixes with the water in wonderful swirly patterns.
+Diffusion is also evident as the food colouring mixes with the water in colourful swirls.